oveku/consultant-songbook-2025/README.md

 # The Consulent Songbook 2025
+_A concept album and CD project about life inside Norwegian consulting firms._

 A creative music and storytelling project about life inside Norwegian consulting companies.
 This repository contains the full texts, audio tracks, and design materials for a CD/album called **"The Consulent Songbook 2025"**.